We make it easier for you to understand the credit score most lenders use

 FICO® Scores are based on the information in the credit reports at one point in time and can change whenever credit report changes.
 But a FICO® Score probably won’t change much from one month to the next.
 However, certain events such as bankruptcy or late payments can lower a FICO® Score fast.
 That’s why it’s a good idea for consumers to check their FICO® Scores six to twelve months before applying for a big loan, so they can know their FICO® Scores and better understand how FICO® Scores work.
 For consumers who are actively working to improve their understanding of FICO® Scores, checking their scores quarterly or even monthly is appropriate.

 Want to know more?

 If you would like more information about how FICO® Scores are calculated and how they can help you obtain credit, read more details at ficoscore.com/info.

 FICO® Scores are numbers that summarize your credit risk.
 Scores are based on a snapshot of your credit file at particular consumer reporting agencies at a particular point in time, and help lenders evaluate your credit risk.
 FICO® Scores influence the credit that’s available to you and the terms, such as interest rate, that lenders offer you.

 How are FICO® Scores calculated?

 FICO® Scores are calculated from many different pieces of credit data in your credit report.
 This data is grouped into five categories as outlined below.
 The percentages in the chart reflect how important each of the categories is in determining how FICO® Scores are calculated.

-How often will I receive my FICO® Score?
+How can I receive my FICO® Score from Signal?

 Will receiving my FICO® Score impact my credit?